ArcLightSlavik/fastapi/docs/en/docs/advanced/sql-databases-sqlalchemy.md

 ## More info

-You can read more about <a href="https://docs.sqlalchemy.org/en/14/orm/extensions/asyncio.html" class="external-link" target="_blank">`encode/databases` at its Docs page</a>.
+You can read more about <a href="https://docs.sqlalchemy.org/en/14/orm/extensions/asyncio.html" class="external-link" target="_blank">`SQLAlchemy` at its Docs page</a>.